Scintilla-Network/sdk/CONTRIBUTING.md

 - Use semantic commit messages.
 - Ideally, use present imperative tense ("Add feature" not "Added feature" or "Adds feature").

-#### TypeScript Styleguide

-All TypeScript must adhere to TypeScript Standard Style.

 #### Documentation Styleguide

 - Use Markdown.